 Having a creative flair is incredibly important in the graphic design industry, where imagination is required to create original ideas.
 A creative mindset will guide you through the design process, from generating ideas through to developing, designing, and refining your concepts.

 Employers look to their designer to create something unique and exciting, to help communicate their brand’s visual identity to customers in the most visually appealing way.
-Companies truly value graphic designers because they help businesses stand out from competition with creative concepts which stick in customers’ minds.
+Companies truly value graphic designers because they help businesses stand out from the competition with creative concepts which stick in customers’ minds.

 There are countless skills needed to succeed as a graphic designer, and nobody truly stops learning new skills due to constant changes in the industry.
 Graphic designers must be skilled in the three Adobe applications which are frequently used to create designs for companies.
 Graphic designers must have a natural creative flair, problem solving mindset, and a variety of other skills which employers look for.